Who has a perfectly organized home?

 - 5 shelf wall rack– This is the one I used for my command center wall and it’s very sturdy.

-- charging station– To stay plugged in and keep your devices organized.
+- Charging station– This is the one I use to stay plugged in and keep my devices organized.

-With these simple ideas to produce your own family command center, you can become more organized and banish the clutter!
+With these simple ideas to produce your own family command center, you can banish the clutter and become the queen of organizing!
 No more chaotic environment leading to a chaotic life.
-With a little thought and work, you will find that you have more time available to find your joy and to enjoy your family.
+With a little thought and work, you will find that you have more time to enjoy your family and your life.

-Joyful thought for the day, “Clutter is not just the stuff on the floor- it’s anything that stands between you and the life you want to be living.”- Peter Walsh
+“Clutter is not just the stuff on the floor- it’s anything that stands between you and the life you want to be living.”